bmoneill/mbta2rss/README.md

 ## Important Notes

-Don't abuse this: I'm not using an API key so there are heavy rate limits.
-If you run this too many times, your IP will probably be banned from the service.
+Don't run too frequently without an API key.
+There are heavy rate limits.
+If you run this too many times, your IP could be banned from the service.

 ## Bugs